CapnKernul/konacha/README.md

 Alternatively, you can run the specs headlessly with the `konacha:ci` task.

+If you'd like to include any CSS to run alongside your specs, create a file called `spec/javascripts/spec_helper.css` with any CSS you'd like to include.
+Since it is part of the asset pipeline, you may require your application's CSS using Sprockets.

 ## Spec Helper

 Since Konacha integrates with the asset pipeline, using setup helpers in your specs is